88Glam (mixtape): Background and release

-On November 7, 2017, the music video for "Bali", which features Canadian rapper and fellow XO Records labelmate Nav, was released and directed by XO's co-founder and manager, Cash.
-On December 7, 2017, the music video for "Big Tymers," premiered on Paper.
-The mixtapes's first promotional single, "12" was released on November 1, 2017.
+The lead single of the mixtape, "12", the duo's debut single, was released on November 1, 2017.
 The music video premiered on Billboard and was directed by Dan LeMoyne.
+The second single, "Bali", which features Canadian rapper Nav, the duo's now-former labelmate from XO, was released alongside the mixtape on November 7, 2017.
+The third and final single, "Big Tymers", was released on December 7, 2017.

 Critical reception

 Scott Glaysher of Exclaim! wrote that the album is best enjoyed for what it is: "a satisfying, distorted trap-a-thon with plenty of hearty beats and boastful bravado."

 Track listing

 Personnel

 All programming is credited to the producers of each track, except where noted.